 Taking a limit is an advanced operation on functions.
-The outcome of this operation is a number (more generally, a constant with respect to the control variable).
-The operation involves finding a limiting value of the dependent variable when the independent variable approaches (tends to) a specified limiting value of its own or else to $\infty$ or $-\infty$ .
+The result is a number (more generally, a constant with respect to the independent variable).
+The operation involves finding a limiting value of the dependent variable when the independent variable approaches (tends to) a specified limiting value of its own or else to ∞ or ∞ .